-Exceptional Meets quality requirements n.r.
-4.6 Financing of the study programme (Asterisk Criterion) x
+Exceptional Exceeds quality requirements meets quality Does not meet quality requirements n.r.
+4.6 Financing of the study programme (Asterisk Criterion) Х

 5. Quality assurance and documentation

 TDTU has developed a Quality Handbook (effective from 23/12/2019) which sets out the University's mechanisms for assuring academic quality and standards.
 The Department of Testing and Quality Assessment, the Department of Undergraduate Studies, Faculties, and other internal stakeholders implement this policy through academic legislations, procedures, processes, and review mechanisms.
 Regarding study programme quality assurance, the programme design, approval and review processes follow the regulations of TDTU.
 Furthermore, TDTU obtains feedback from external examiners (e.g. accreditation procedures) as an essential part of the quality assurance processes.
 External examiner inputs and recommendations are reported to the quality assurance committees both at the University and Faculty level for improvement.